 We're a big fan of soaking up of the street food you'll find in Mexico, but there are a couple of cafes we'd recommend:

 One of the most popular cafes in the city, this is a go-to spot for a sit down breakfast.
-Their poached eggs come highly recommended, as does their hot chocolate.
-You might need to wait in line, because this place is popular!
+Their poached eggs come highly recommended, same with the eggs benedict, as does their hot chocolate (and their lavender latte).
+You might need to wait in line, because this place is popular.

 Address: Calle del Dr Ignacio Hernandez Macias 78, Centro, Zona Centro